Catarina Furmark

 early intervention addressing hand use, mobility and communication and two

-studies mapping parental aspects in families with infants at risk of
+studies are mapping parental aspects in families with infants at risk of

 developing CP.
-The significance of the doctoral studies is expansion of
+The aim of the doctoral studies is to expand current knowledge

 risk of developing CP.
 Moreover, the exploration of parental mental health